-If there are not enough signals available in the module, ibaPDA asks you whether you want to increase the number of signals.
+If there are not enough signals available in the module, you will be asked whether you want to increase the number of signals.

-The relation of the added signals to the query results is established via the column and row numbers, which are automatically entered in the signal table when you click on the button <Add all SQL results>.
+The relation of the added signals to the query results will be established via the column and row numbers, which are automatically entered in the signal table when you click on the button <Add all SQL results>.
 If the query provides more than one result, then the result sets are inserted into the signal table one after the other by row number.